svcadm(8)을 검색하려면 섹션에서 8 을 선택하고, 맨 페이지 이름에 svcadm을 입력하고 검색을 누른다.

 Defines a device, device, on which the software resides. device can

-removable disk, and so forth.
-The special token spool may be used
+movable disk, and so forth.
+The special token spool may be used to

 -i